23 Brain-Boosting Foods That May Keep You Sharp

-You may have heard that the cholesterol in eggs is a concern again, but you can still safely eat an egg a day.
-And it is one of the biggest nutrition bangs for your buck.
-According to Finnish researchers, eating eggs can boost brain power—and much of the benefit may be due to choline, which is an essential nutrient important for metabolization.
+You may have heard that the cholesterol in eggs is a concern, but it’s now thought you can safely eat an egg a day.
+In a 2017 study in The American Journal of Clinical Nutrition, Finnish researchers found that eating eggs may boost brain power, and much of the benefit may be due to choline, which is an essential nutrient important for metabolization.
 The researchers monitored the diets of about 2,500 men without dementia for about 22 years.
-Not only were regular egg eaters less likely to develop dementia or Alzheimer’s disease, but it was linked to a better performance on cognitive tests.
+Not only were regular egg eaters less likely to develop dementia or Alzheimer’s disease, but it was linked to better performance on cognitive tests.
 Enjoy eggs on hummus toast, a breakfast Panini, or one of these 55 delicious egg recipes.
 Here’s more information on egg nutrition too.

 Seeds can be great for the brain, and pumpkin seeds may be especially helpful.
 These little delights offer ALA omega-3s.
 They also contain magnesium, which is believed to play a role in mood and brain function, as well as zinc, important for healthy brain function.
 A quarter cup of pumpkin seeds provides you with 15 percent of the daily value for zinc.
 Pumpkin seeds are just one of the 6 super seeds you should be eating.

 It’s an old wives’ tale, but sage really may help sharpen the mind.
 According to preliminary research in the journal Advances in Nutrition, extracts or essential oils of the herb may help memory as well as mood, attention, and executive function.
 Sage is one of the healthy herbs that can boost your brain and also, take a look at these 10 healing herbs and spices.